Lakshmikiranmai77/Lakshmikiranmai77/README.md

 -  Content Writing Marathons organized by Stumagz and few other Prestigious companies.

 <h3 align="left"> Projects: </h3>

-1) Web portal for Jana Jagruthi Seva Sadhan.
+1) Blockchain Applications

-2) Blockchain Applications
+- To develop a Decentralized application to demonstrate the usage of cryptocurrency through Ethereumblockchain.
- To develop a Decentralized application to demonstrate the usage of cryptocurrency through Ethereumblockchain.
+- Create and Transact on Ethereum Private Blockchain
-Create and Transact on Ethereum Private Blockchain
+2) Web portal for Jana Jagruthi Seva Sadhan.

 3) Gyan Kasouthi